 - Private insurers typically pay for mental health and substance abuse services at a level far lower than that paid for other healthcare services.
-That has led to a two-tiered system: a set of privately-funded services for people who have insurance or can pay for their treatment as a result of their disorder; and a public safety net for individuals who have used up all of their benefits or are uninsured. - For ethnic and racial minorities, the rate of treatment is even lower than that for the general population, and the quality of care is poorer.
+That has led to a two-tiered system: a set of privately-funded services for people who have insurance or can pay for their treatment as a result of their disorder; and a public safety net for individuals who have used up all of their benefits or are uninsured. - For ethnic and racial minorities, the rate of treatment and quality care is even lower than that for the general population.